Samahu/RoboND-DeepLearning-Project/Writeup.md

 **Ideas for Improving your Score**

 - Collect more data that contain the hero.
-- Using GPU to allow me increase network size and increase epochs and steps_per_epochs to get better results.
+- Switch to using *tensorflow-gpu* to allow me increase network size and increase epochs and steps_per_epochs to get better results.